VIS-SIG/Wonderful-Wednesdays/README.md

 ## Current data set

-* Presented on **July 8th, 2020**.
-The current [COPD dataset](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-07-08) presents a challenge on how to display data from such a trial.
-Typical studies use two types of visualisation: Time to first exacerbation (ignoring any subsequent exacerbations) and forest plots of subgroups (no information on number of exacerbations).
-Chronic Obstructive Pulmonary Disease (COPD) is a respiratory disease characterised by difficulty breathing and has increased mortality.
-An exacerbation can be life-threatening if not treated promptly.Data is based on the RISE study for patients with [moderate COPD](https://www.resmedjournal.com/article/S0954-6111(17)30314-1/fulltext).
+* Presented on **August 12th, 2020**.
+The current example data set focuses on [Adverse events set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-08-12).
+The example dataset is based on a clinical trial of an active treatment for eczema compared to placebo in adolescents that are unresponsive to standard care.
+The primary outcome was a continuous outcome that measured the extent and severity of eczema at 6 months.
+Participants were treated with either active treatment or placebo for 6 months and then followed-up for a further 6 months.
+AEs were monitored and collected for the entire 12 month study period.

-Are there ways to present [COPD dataset](https://github.com/VIS-SIG/Wonderful-Wednesdays/blob/master/data/2020/2020-07-08/2020-07-08-COPD-PSI-data.csv) in a more informative and effective way?
+Typically adverse events are presented in tables or patient listing.
+Are there ways to present [Adverse events set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-08-12) in a more informative and effective way?

 [Submit your visualisations here!](https://docs.google.com/forms/d/e/1FAIpQLSdNAaiuUAD89LAdQm5KNnLWs-MjqA4pzX2VHAwN7iqwoKpi-Q/viewform)

 ## Next Webinar

-**August 5th, 2020**.
+**August 12th, 2020**.

 ## Previous data sets